Tile Waste and Project Planning Guide (10%, 15%, 20% Overage)

-If appearance matters, plan to buy enough from a consistent dye lot.
-That usually means choosing a realistic overage upfront instead of trying to top up later.
+If appearance matters, plan to buy enough from a consistent dye lot and caliber.
+That usually means choosing a realistic waste percentage upfront instead of trying to top up later with a slightly different batch.

 Order timing and batch consistency